unicef/publicgoods-toolkit/appendix-examples.md

 ### VITAM

-[VITAM](https://www.programmevitam.fr/) is an open source project used throughout France by jurisdictions and private companies to manage archiving of government documents.
+[VITAM](https://www.programmevitam.fr/) is an open-source project used throughout France by jurisdictions and private companies to manage archiving of government documents.